rust-lang/rust/src/doc/rustc/src/profile-guided-optimization.md

 These steps will do the following just as before:

 1. Build an instrumented binary from the source code.
-2. Use the instrumentation in the binary when running it for the first time.
+2. Run the instrumented binary to gather PGO profiles.
 3. Use the instrumentation results from the last step to create an optimized binary.